 Pacifiers are an amazing tool to help keep babies asleep while they are moved from one pose to another.
 They are also wonderful for helping to get your baby to sleep if they are a bit unsettled.
 Even if you won’t be using them at home they are still an important tool for your newborn session.
 Please bring 3-5 pacifiers without clips or attachments.
 If you forget yours I have new packaged pacifiers and a sanitizing machine in the studio.
 These are my favourite soothers 0-3m from Avent.

 When you arrive

-There is hand sanitizer available for when you arrive.
-I will take a touch-less temperature reading and ask that you leave your shoes by the door.
+There is hand sanitizer available for when you arrive and I ask that you leave your shoes by the door.
 Clients wear a mask when walking through the building and during the session apart from when being photographed.
 After you come in and get settled we will undress baby down to her diaper and get started.